giuthas-speech-research-tools/cast/README.md

       above the requested level will be added to the TextGrid.
 The File level is turned off by default when not running `concatenate`.
 All levels maybe renamed as a configuration option.
+- Configuration file for project specific settings like Tier names, if an utterance level should be included, and a bunch of other things.
+- An update to this README, possibly with easier installation.
+- Documentation.

+### Beyond 1.0

+Possible additions are commands like:
 - `concatenate` produces a concatenated wav file and corresponding TextGrid for working on multiple recordings in Praat.
 - `extract` extracts TextGrids corresponding to individual recordings from a previously concatenated set of recordings.
 - `remove-double-word-boundaries` cleans up extra word boundaries from TextGrids -- i.e. empty space between words.
-- Configuration file for project specific settings like Tier names, if an utterance level should be included, and a bunch of other things.
-- An update to this README, possibly with easier installation.
-- Documentation.

 ## Installation

+Installation uses `uv`.

 ### New ways while waiting for upload to pypi

-- Follow the instructions in the [docs](docs/Install_cast.markdown) (recommended), or
+- Follow the instructions in the [docs](docs/Install_tggen.markdown) (recommended), or
 - You could also ask Pertti for the wheel files and install from them, or
 - Do a [developer
-  install](docs/Development_guide.markdown#install-cast-in-development-mode-)
+  install](docs/Development_guide.markdown#install-tggen-in-development-mode-)
   although this will not be easy, or
 - Use the old way described below.